Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.06.23 (BR)
+- Added a 10 ly grid to the galaxy preview.
+- Added a guide to the galaxy preview.

 2023.06.22 (BR)
 - Fixed defaultAI not correctly set everywhere.
 - Fixed occasional wrong player icon on Setup Galaxy panel.